 We are a clinical-stage biotechnology company with a limited operating history.
 As a result, we are not profitable and have incurred significant losses since our formation.
-We had net losses of \$84.7 million and \$26.5 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$180.1 million.
+We had net losses of \$81.6 million and \$84.7 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$261.7 million.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to gain regulatory approval and become commercially viable.
 We have not commercialized any products and have never generated revenue from the commercialization of any product.
 To date, we have devoted most of our financial resources to licensing technologies and research and development, including our preclinical platform development activities and clinical trials.

-We expect to incur significant additional operating losses for the next several years, at least, as we advance FX-322 and our other product candidates through clinical development, complete clinical trials, seek regulatory approval and commercialize FX-322 or our other product candidates, if approved.
+We expect to incur significant additional operating losses for the next several years, at least, as we advance a potential therapeutic candidate for multiple sclerosis, or MS, and any other product candidate through clinical development, complete clinical trials, seek regulatory approval and commercialize an MS therapeutic or any other product candidate, if approved.
 The costs of advancing product candidates into each clinical phase tend to increase substantially over the duration of the clinical development process.
 Therefore, the total costs to advance any product candidate to marketing approval in even a single jurisdiction are substantial.
 Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to accurately predict the timing or amount of increased expenses or when, or if, we will be able to begin generating revenue from the commercialization of any product candidates or achieve or maintain profitability.
 Our expenses will also increase substantially if and as we:

-- continue to conduct our Phase 2b trial of FX-322 (FX-322-208) and extension trials of FX-322-111 and FX-322-112 and commence additional clinical studies relating to our product candidates; - continue to develop and commence clinical trials of FX-345 and our remyelination program; - expand our development programs based on our progenitor cell activation, or PCA, platform; - continue to develop our PCA platform; - seek regulatory approvals for FX-322 and our other product candidates; - expand the target indications and patient population for FX-322; - secure a commercial manufacturing source and supply chain capacity sufficient to produce commercial quantities of any product candidate for which we obtain regulatory approval; - establish a sales, marketing and distribution infrastructure to commercialize FX-322 for the treatment of SNHL, if approved, and for any of our other product candidates for which we may obtain marketing approval; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical, scientific, and commercial personnel; - add operational, financial, and management personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support operations as a public company; and - acquire or in-license other product candidates or technologies.
+- continue to develop and commence clinical trials of our remyelination program in MS; - expand our development programs based on our progenitor cell activation, or PCA, approach; - continue to develop our PCA approach; - seek regulatory approvals for an MS therapeutic and any other product candidates; - secure a commercial manufacturing source and supply chain capacity sufficient to produce commercial quantities of any product candidate for which we obtain regulatory approval; - establish a sales, marketing and distribution infrastructure to commercialize an MS therapeutic, if approved, and for any other product candidates for which we may obtain marketing approval; - maintain, expand, and protect our intellectual property portfolio; and - acquire or in-license other product candidates or technologies.